GISS Events

 Seminars and Colloquia

 Almost all seminars may be attended virtually over the Internet, and interested persons should contact the event host for connection details.
-Some events may be held "hybrid", meaning they are presented in person, but the locations will be varied

-Informal Lunch Seminars take place on Wednesdays at 1 p.m. two or three times per month, mostly during the academic year.
+Informal Lunch Seminars usually take place on Wednesdays at 1 p.m. two or three times per month, mostly during the academic year.

 ROCKE-3D Seminars discussing topics of interest to exoplanetary and paleoclimate researchers are held from time to time.

-GISS staff also organize a series of Sea Level Rise Seminars on Tuesday mornings at 11 a.m., with presentations by scientists from numerous research institutions.
+GISS staff also organize a series of Sea Level Rise Seminars on Tuesday mornings at 11 a.m., with virtual presentations by scientists from numerous research institutions.
 This seminar is two or three times per month, year-round.

 Videos of many past seminar presentations and other presentations may be found on YouTube.